hari14s/Github/README.md

 # Github tutorial

+## How to Commit it to Local Git Repository:

+To intialise the git repository:
+`git init`

+To add it to the staging area:
+`git add .`

+To commit it to the local git repository:
+`git commit -m "<commit-msg>"`

 ## How to Push Code to GitHub:

 Follow these steps to push your code to a GitHub repository: